teamcapybara/capybara/README.md

-= capybara
+# capybara

 * http://github.com/jnicklas/capybara

-== Description:
+## Description:

 Capybara aims to simplify the process of integration testing Rack applications, such as Rails, Sinatra or Merb.
 It is inspired by and aims to replace Webrat as a DSL for interacting with a webapplication.
 It is agnostic about the driver running your tests and currently comes bundled with rack-test, Culerity and Selenium support built in.

-== Disclaimer:
+## Disclaimer:

 Capybara is alpha level software, don't use it unless you're prepared to get your hands dirty.

-== Using Capybara with Cucumber
+## Using Capybara with Cucumber

 Capybara is built to work nicely with Cucumber.
 The API is very similar to Webrat, so if you know Webrat you should feel right at home.
-Remove any references to Webrat from your +env.rb+, if you're using Rails, make sure to set
+Remove any references to Webrat from your `env.rb`, if you're using Rails, make sure to set

     Cucumber::Rails::World.use_transactional_fixtures = false